 DANDENONG SOUTH, VIC

-APT Asia Pacific is a vertically integrated manufacturer of textile yarns, synthetic grass, coatings, and adhesives.
+APT Asia Pacific, part of the Sport Group, is a vertically integrated manufacturer of textile yarns, synthetic grass, coatings, and adhesives.

-The complete range includes artificial turf for any sporting or landscape application, as well as polyurethane-based coatings for athletics tracks, indoor gymnasium flooring applications, industrial flooring, roofing, as well as cushioned acrylic surfaces for court sport applications.
+The complete range includes artificial turf for any sporting or landscape application, as well as polyurethane-based coatings for athletics tracks, indoor gymnasium flooring applications, playground surfacing, as well as cushioned acrylic surfaces for court sport applications.

 The Australasian Wire Industry Association Inc. is a non-profit organisation formed by companies involved in the manufacturing sector to support the long term development and prosperity of the wire industry throughout the Australian, New Zealand, Pacific and South East Asian region.